nhsx/digital-health-insights/index.md

 <hr class="nhsuk-u-margin-top-0 nhsuk-u-margin-bottom-6">

-# What can we learn about GP Patient Survey teach us about access to digital health services in 2021?
+## What can the 2021 GP Patient Survey tell us about access to online general practice services?

 <!-- {% include update.html %}-->
 NHSX Analytics Unit\